 - Viruses like SARS-CoV-2, which causes COVID-19, can cause heart inflammation.
 This condition is also an extremely rare side effect of Pfizer’s COVID vaccine.

 - The chances of developing the heart condition after being vaccinated with Pfizer’s COVID jab are higher in teen boys who have received two shots, but most cases are mild and nearly all people make a full recovery in a few days.

 - Common symptoms to look out for post-vaccination are chest pain, trouble breathing or an irregular heartbeat.
 If you’re concerned, seek medical care.

 - The possible organ damage that can be caused by COVID-19 as a result of heart inflammation is far more severe than the small risk associated with the vaccine.

-Scenario: You have a child between the ages of 12 and 17 who is now able to get vaccinated with one shot of Pfizer’s COVID vaccine.
-But you’re wondering why your teen will only get one — instead of two — jabs like you had.
+Scenario: You have a child between the ages of 12 and 17 who is now able to get vaccinated with both shots of of Pfizer’s two-dose COVID vaccine.

 We’ve combed through the studies and data and have broken down the science, risks and reasons for teen vaccinations in an easy-to-understand way, so you can make an informed choice about your teen’s jab.